fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseExport.md

 # New-AzureRmSqlDatabaseExport

 ## SYNOPSIS
-Exports an ssSDS as a .bacpac file to a storage account.
+Exports an Azure SQL Database as a .bacpac file to a storage account.

 ## SYNTAX